alphawhiskey03/chat-app/README.md

 ## OVERVIEW

 <div id="overview"></div>
-The #3 project in my GraphQL roadmap, A chat app built from scratch with React,Node,MongoDB and Graphql.
-I built this project to get a clear understanding of how subscriptions work in Graphql.
+The #3 project in my GraphQL roadmap,Ever since I started development, I’ve always wanted to create a chat application.
+So, while learning GraphQL it was a good idea to build a chat app to get a good grip on GraphQL subscriptions as the chat app involves real time data transfer.The app allows user to react to messages.
+I’ve built this app from scratch with React, Bootstrap, Node, Apollo, MongoDB and GraphQL.

 ### TECH STACK